-Cloud architecture and the as-a-service model is becoming the new norm for software infrastructure and applications in almost every category - and big data is no exception.
+Cloud architecture and the as-a-service model is becoming the new norm for software infrastructure and applications in almost every category - and data lakes are no exception.
 Organizations looking to implement a self-service data culture can do so with greater ease on the cloud.